bhuvanesh-m-dev/CosmoKit/README.md

 ---

-**Made for internal archival and structured use within open source projects such as CosmoDB and CosmoTalker.**
+**Made for internal archival and structured use within open source projects.**